jalkestrup/dtuimageanalysis/README.md

 # DTU Course 02502 Image Analysis

-An introductory course to image analysis at the [Technical University of Denmark](https://www.dtu.dk/).

-This repository contains exercises and data for the DTU course [02502 Image Analysis](http://courses.compute.dtu.dk/02502/)
+Fork of the repo of the DTU course [02502 Image Analysis] (http://courses.compute.dtu.dk/02502/) which contains course material and my solution to the weekly python exercises.

 ## Exercises